-After so long - finally - ours comes review of DOOGEE Valencia2 Y100 Pro.
-Unfortunately for various commitments it has been more than a month since the arrival of the device to the publication (it is also true that I have tested it longer), but let's not get lost in small talk and go straight to the review.
+After so long - finally - ours comes review .
+DOOGEE Valencia2 Y100 Pro.
+Unfortunately, due to various commitments, more than a month has passed from the arrival of the device to its publication (it is also true that I have tested it for a longer time), but let's not get lost in chatter and let's move on to the review.

 See also the our first video review and give us some advice on how to improve the next 🙂

 The DOOGEE Y100 Pro is online at around 100 Euro and it is currently possible to buy it for yourself 88 Euros on Everbuying (instead of 105) thanks to the coupon Y100PRO, thus saving more than 17 Euro | Shop